alimenati/PowerMamba/Readme.md

-This repo contains the code for "ElectricMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems".
+This repo contains the code for "PowerMamba: A Deep State Space Model and Comprehensive Benchmark for Time Series Prediction in Electric Power Systems".

 <img src="PowerMamba.png" alt="PowerMamba" width="50%">